 - Return to Work: The Guidance underscores staff should not report to work with any symptoms of COVID-19 (i.e., a sore throat even if a fever is not present), even if they are vaccinated or recently received a negative COVID-19 test, as the incubation period can be up to 14 days.
 All staff should adhere to the CDC’s Return to Work Criteria if any symptoms are present or the staff member is confirmed COVID-19 positive.
 IDH also released the following Return to Work letter further detailing the criteria, depending on whether a staff member tested positive or was exposed.
-We encourage facilities to review IDH’s letter closely.
 Please note, those long-term facilities with active COVID-19 cases can continue to employ COVID-positive staff who are asymptomatic in the Red Unit of the facility.

 - Red Units: HCP should use one gown and one set of gloves per resident in the Red Unit and should change after every resident encounter followed by hand hygiene.
 Gowns should be doffed prior to leaving the Red Unit or resident room.
 A HCP’s N95 mask and eye protection may be used for the entire shift if not wet or visibly soiled.
 Facilities should transition away from using K95 masks.
 While conventional use is preferred, if gown conservation is necessary, then extended gown use may be used in the Red Unit for all resident care, although single gown use during gown conservation times should be prioritized for aerosol-generating procedures, care activities where splashes and sprays are anticipated, and high-contact resident care activities that provide opportunities for transfer of pathogens (i.e., wound care, bathing).
 When PPE supply and lower transmission in a facility allow, PPE usage can return to conventional use.

 - Yellow Units: HCP should use one gown and one set of gloves per resident in the Yellow Unit and should change after every resident encounter followed by hand hygiene.
 While conventional use if preferred, if gown conservation is necessary, then gowns may be hung on the inside of a resident’s door and used for one shift by the same health care personnel for the same resident, unless the gown becomes visibly soiled or wet.
 It is suggested to use a re-washable cloth gown for this type of extended wear when possible.
 Gown conservation should not be utilized if a resident is awaiting test results and becomes symptomatic.
-A HCP’s N95 mask and eye protection may be used for the entire shift if not wet or visibly soiled.
+A HCP’s N95 mask and eye protection may be used for the entire shift if not wet or visibly soiled (fully vaccinated staff do not have to wear eye protection for new admission quaratine).
 Facilities should transition away from using K95 masks.
 When PPE supply and lower transmission in a facility allow, PPE usage can return to conventional use.
 If an asymptomatic resident tests positive via an antigen test, the resident is to be placed in TBP but should not be moved to a Red Unit unless they have a confirmatory positive on a PCR test.
 This includes when a facility is in outbreak testing, or the resident is a close contact.
 If the PCR test is negative, then the resident should remain in TBP for 14 days if the facility is in outbreak testing or the resident is a close contact and continue to monitor for symptoms.
 If the PCR test is positive, then the resident should be moved to the Red Unit.

 - Glove Hygiene: Hand hygiene should be performed before the use of non-sterile gloves upon entry into a resident room for direct care, in addition to upon removal the gloves.